DFKI-SignLanguage/EASIER-EkmanClassifier/README.md

 The `images` folder contains the files listed in the `ImageName` column.

-Use the following to have an help file.
+Use the following to have a help file.

     cd PredictionLab
-    make
+    PYTHONPATH=.. make

 Normalized prediction labels are in this order: